Romeehoeks/student-hustle/README.md

 *Table 2*

 To conclude, based on the data of Airbnb, it can be stated that it is most attractive to rent out your private room on Airbnb in Edinburgh.

+** Please note that more detailed information about the analyses and calculations can be found in paper and R Markdown.
+Both can be found in the folder of this repository. **

 ## Repository overview
 This project contains the following files and folders: